 2021 SeASOn Update

-The following is an excerpt from the official announcement released on 3/31/21.
+To learn how SitW, a theatre company, wound up making a full length film, read the following excerpt from the official announcement released on 3/31/21.
 To read it in its entirety, jump over here.

 Though this is definitely not the news I want to be sharing with you, again, I feel a responsibility to cast, crew, and audience well-being, and therefore I must announce the continued postponement of a live SitW season.
 There has been progress on various levels to reopen and establish “normal” living, and I feel continued gratitude for the gains being made as the vaccines make their way to individuals and communities the world over, but we just aren’t there yet.

 In lieu of a live performance season, SitW will be mounting a small film production of As You Like It, shot in the awesome early fall landscape we know and love in the Green Mountains.
 To capture the depth and beauty of these natural offerings, SitW will be teaming up with Pro Love Visuals, a Film Production Company from Long Island, NY, led by Cinematographer Marcus Lewis(he/him),who previously photographed our 2019 Romeo and Juliet.
 I’m thrilled to also share that non-binary, multi-disciplinary artist, K. Paley(they/theirs) will be joining SitW once again for this project.
 Their previous collaborations include Transport Group (NYC), the Long Wharf Theatre (CT), Ensemble Theatre Co.
 (CA), the Core Ensemble (FL), and, of course, the inaugural season of Shakespeare in the Woods (VT).
 Here, K shares a glimpse at their directorial vision: